kentindell/canhack/README.md

 There is also a blog post describing the [CANHack toolkit](https://kentindell.github.io/2020/01/20/canhack-toolkit/).

-A protocol decoder ``can2`` is included in ``src/can2``.
-This can show CAN events from a logic analyzer trace and output to Wireshark.
-There is a [blog post](https://kentindell.github.io/2021/01/02/can2-wireshark/b) describing this.
+There is a [blog post](https://kentindell.github.io/2021/01/02/can2-wireshark/b) describing the protocol decoder, including how to send frames from a logic analyzer to Wireshark.